haywirelabs/forge/README.md

 Run Tool
 --------

-1. Ensure "content" is available at /content directory.
+1. Ensure markdown content is available at /content directory.
 2. ```node bin/forge_content.js```
 3. Deployment distribution will be created in "dist" directory.